Lady Olivia Sparrow: Family

 Olivia married in 1797 Robert Bernard Sparrow, son of the Member of Parliament Robert Sparrow (1741–1822).
 At Westminster School in the late 1780s, he had bullied Robert Southey, with whom he had shared a room at Ottley's house for boarders.
-His mother Mary died in 1793, and he inherited property, including the manor of Hadleigh, Essex.
+His mother Mary died in 1793, by which time he had inherited the estates of his uncle Sir Robert Bernard, 5th Baronet, including Brampton Park, Tandragee Castle in Armagh, and the manors of Leigh-on-Sea and Hadleigh, Essex.
 He was an army officer, in 1794 a major in the 70th Foot.

 Violence by Sparrow is the subject of a number of accounts.
 Réamonn Ó Muirí comments that "It is not easy to clarify the incident of Sparrow's killing of Captain Lucas."
 Sparrow was tried and convicted for murder by the Armagh assizes.
 In an account in the Anti-Jacobin in 1810, he produced a pardon and was released.
 The commentary associates the incident with an attempt to arrest James Coigly.
 The victim is identified as Captain William Lucas (died August 1797, of wounds "incurred in a duel" with Colonel Robert Sparrow of Tandragee), fifth son of Edward Lucas of Castle Shane, Member of the Irish Parliament for County Monaghan.
 Some later garbling of the incident is attributed to the version in Francis Plowden's 1803 Historical Review of the State of Ireland.

 In 1797 Sparrow was High Sheriff of Armagh.
 Early in the year, troops under his command killed John Birch, a United Irishman.
-There is an account of Sparrow interrupting Birch's wake with an armed force, and violently detaining a group of mourners, It is in A View of the Present State of Ireland, a pamphlet of 1797 by "An Observer". Ó Muirí takes the view that the author was James Coigly; Richard Robert Madden attributed it to an unnamed magistrate in northern Ireland, and Henry Cleary to Arthur O'Connor.
+There is an account of Sparrow interrupting Birch's wake with an armed force, and violently detaining a group of mourners; it is in A View of the Present State of Ireland, a pamphlet of 1797 by "An Observer". Ó Muirí takes the view that the author was James Coigly; Richard Robert Madden attributed it to an unnamed magistrate in northern Ireland, and Henry Cleary to Arthur O'Connor.

 Sparrow was an officer of the 111th Regiment of Foot; and in 1804, ranked Colonel, was appointed brevet Brigadier-General serving under Sir William Myers, 1st Baronet in the West Indies.
 He died on 29 August 1805.
 He was buried at Johnson's Ghut Cemetery in Tortola.
 A monument to him by Francis Chantrey was placed in Worlingham Church, Suffolk.
 There was also a tablet placed in Brampton church, with information (not all consistent with the other monument): that he had died of fever on a ship returning to England from Barbados, and was buried on Tortola.

 Their son, Robert Acheson Bernard St. John Sparrow, died at Nice on 3 March 1818, at the age of 19.
 Their daughter Millicent was involved in her mother's charitable concerns, supervised by Lewis Way.
 In the period 1816 to 1822 she was close to Lord William Bentinck, through visits and correspondence, married to her aunt Mary.
 She married in 1822 Lord Mandeville, and from 1843 was Duchess of Manchester.